MQ-FOAR705/HammondA_PoC_Design/README.md

 By placing the files in their necessary locations, this solution will convert and arrange all files within a directory ready for analysis.
 Afterwich the user can simply open Voyant Server and select the directory for analysis.

 # Setup
+- In your C: create the folder FOAR705

+- Download Voyant Server
+http://docs.voyant-tools.org/resources/run-your-own/voyant-server/#download
-- Download and extract the Voyant Server from http://docs.voyant-tools.org/resources/run-your-own/voyant-server/#download (ensure you have java already installed on your system)
+(ensure you have java already installed on your system)

+- Extract the zip file to C:\FOAR705

 - Download and install the Ubuntu distribution for Windows.
 Follow this link if you need assistance https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#3